-and regulations

-(Professional Accountants in Business)
+and regulations in Business)

-Non-compliance with laws Non-compliance with laws and regulations ("non-compliance") comprises acts of omission or commission, intentional or unintentional, which are contrary to the prevailing laws or regulations committed by the following parties:
+Non-compliance with laws Non-compliance with laws and regulations ("non-compliance") comprises acts of omission or commission, intentional or (Professional Accountants unintentional, which are contrary to the prevailing laws or regulations committed by the following parties:

-- The professional accountant's employing organization; - (b) Those charged with governance of the employing organization; - Management of the employing organization; or (c) - (d) Other individuals working for or under the direction of the employing organization.
+- (a) The professional accountant's employing organization; - (b) Those charged with governance of the employing organization; - Management of the employing organization; or (c) - Other individuals working for or under the direction of the (d) employing organization.

-and regulations

-(Professional Accountants in Public Practice)
+and regulations in Public Practice)

-Non-compliance with laws Non-compliance with laws and regulations ("non-compliance") comprises acts of omission or commission, intentional or unintentional, which are contrary to the prevailing laws or regulations committed by the following parties:
+Non-compliance with laws Non-compliance with laws and regulations ("non-compliance") comprises acts of omission or commission, intentional or (Professional Accountants unintentional, which are contrary to the prevailing laws or regulations committed by the following parties:

-- (a) A client; - (b) Those charged with governance of a client; - (c) Management of a client; or - Other individuals working for or under the direction of a client.
+- A client; (a) - (b) Those charged with governance of a client; - (c) Management of a client; or - Other individuals working for or under the direction of a client.